The Citizen Science Program at Mud Valley Institute

 What’s in the Citizen Science Toolkit?

-Why are we doing it?
+Why did we do it?

 The data collected will be available for use not only by scientists, but also by the general public, policy makers, farmers, landowners and other end-users, providing added value to existing data and other relevant soil monitoring initiatives.
 This will provide valuable information about the state of soil health in both Portugal and across EU Member States, helping support informed decisions about land use and conservation.